reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 }
 ```

 Consider the `ArithmeticOperation` interface, marked with `@FunctionalInterface`.
-This annotation makes it clear that the interface is intended to be functional, emphasizing that it should only contain one abstract method.
+This annotation makes it clear that the interface is functional, emphasizing that it should only contain one abstract method.

 The `ArithmeticOperation` interface defines a single method, `operate()`, that takes two integers and returns an integer result.
 The use of this annotation documents that the interface is functional.

 With this functional interface, we can create different arithmetic operations, like addition, subtraction, multiplication, and division, using lambda expressions.

 Let's build a basic calculator with this setup: